Azure-Samples/azure-video-indexer-samples/AIEnrichmentPipeline/infra/README.md

 1. Get the latest version of  [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and make sure `az login` is successful

-1. Clone the `AI-Enrichment-Pipeline` repository locally
+1. Clone the repository locally

-1. Open the root folder of the `AI-Enrichment-Pipeline` repository in VSCode
+1. Open the root folder for the solution in VSCode.
+This could be the root of the repository but could also be in a sub-folder if the solution is in the repository with other artefacts.
+You should open at the level where `make.ps1` is housed.

 1. VSCode should prompt you to `Reopen in Container`, do that.
 If it doesn't, run `CTRL+SHIFT+P` -> `Reopen in container`